2024 Northeast Rendezvous

 - Breakfast and lunch on Saturday and Sunday

-- A dinner and fundraiser on Saturday night
+- A fun, fundraising dinner on Saturday night for Music City TU

 * You can register for the entire weekend, or register for one day only at a discounted rate